histeriks/percona/README.md

 This script should be ran on fresh & clean Ubuntu 20 virtual machines!

-Prepare three of those, adjust IP addresses etc & then run this on node1 to make the file executable:
+Prepare three of those, adjust IP addresses etc & make the file executable with:

 > chmod +x swoosh.sh